 For the zeroed-block error model, the additional detection capability of a pure LZMA decoder is probably much larger.
 A LZMA stream is a check sequence in itself, and large errors seem less probable to escape detection than small ones.
 In fact, the lzip decoder detected the error in all the 2 million trial decompressions run with a zeroed-block.
 The xz decoder can't achieve such performance because LZMA2 includes uncompressed packets, where the decoder can't detect any errors.

-There is a good reason why bzip2, gzip, lzip and most other compressed formats use a 32-bit check sequence; it provides for an optimal detection of errors.
+There is a good reason why bzip2, gzip, lzip, and most other compressed formats use a 32-bit check sequence; it provides for an optimal detection of errors.
 Larger check sequences may (or may not) reduce the number of false negatives at the cost of always increasing the number of false positives.
-But significantly reducing the number of false negatives may be impossible if the number of false negatives is already insignificant, as is the case in bzip2, gzip and lzip files.
+But significantly reducing the number of false negatives may be impossible if the number of false negatives is already insignificant, as is the case in bzip2, gzip, and lzip files.
 On the other hand, the number of false positives increases linearly with the size of the check sequence.
 CRC64 doubles the number of false positives of CRC32, and SHA-256 produces 8 times more false positives than CRC32, decreasing the accuracy of the error detection instead of increasing it.

-Being able to produce files without a check sequence for the decompressed data may help xz to rank higher on decompression benchmarks, but is a very bad idea for long-term archiving.
+Being able to produce files without a check sequence for the decompressed data may help xz to rank higher in decompression benchmarks, but is a bad idea for long-term archiving.
 The whole idea of supporting several check types is wrong.
-It fragments the format and introduces a point of failure in the xz stream; if the corruption affects the stream flags, xz won't be able to verify the integrity of the data because the type and size of the check sequence are lost.
+It fragments the format and introduces a point of failure in the xz stream; if the corruption affects the stream flags, xz won't be able to check the integrity of the data because the type and size of the check sequence are lost.

 Xz tries to detect errors in parts of the compressed file that do not affect decompression (for example in padding bytes), obviating the fact that nobody is interested in the integrity of the compressed file; it is the integrity of the decompressed data what matters.
 Note that the xz format specification sets more strict requirements for the integrity of the padding than for the integrity of the payload.
-The specification does not guarantee that the integrity of the decompressed data will be verified, but it mandates that the decompression must be aborted as soon as a damaged padding byte is found.
-(See sections 2.2, 3.1.6, 3.3 and 4.4 of [Xz format]).
+The specification does not guarantee that the integrity of the decompressed data will be checked, but it mandates that the decompression must be aborted as soon as a damaged padding byte is found.
+(See sections 2.2, 3.1.6, 3.3, and 4.4 of [Xz format]).
 Xz goes so far as to "protect" padding bytes with a CRC32.
 This behavior of xz just causes unnecessary data loss.

 Checking the integrity of the decompressed data is important because it not only guards against corruption in the compressed file, but also against memory errors, undetected bugs in the decompressor, etc.